mit41301/GY18041_EQKIT_YFM-2/README.md

     Step 9: Install 5pcs 6*6*5mm Switch at S1-S5.
     Step 10: Install 1pcs 100uF 16V Electrolytic Capacitor at C4,C5.
 Please pay attention to the positive and negative poles.
 The shorter pin is the negative pole.
     Step 11: Install 1pcs 3.5mm Audio Jack at J1.
-    Step 12: Connect battery box.Pay attention to positive and negative.
+    Step 12: Connect battery box.Pay attention to positive(+) and negative(-).
     Step 13: Use a cable tie to fasten the battery box.
-    Step 14: Connect to power supply and enjoy the effect.
+    Step 14: Connect to power supply and enjoy the music.
 ## SCH
 ![sch](https://github.com/user-attachments/assets/38f3ab67-0991-4c77-ae6e-bc044db8e684)
 ## BOM